What Does God Look Like?

 - 2019 3 Oct

+Who among us has not heard a little child ask a Sunday school teacher, or her father, “What does God look like?”
 Children have a way of posing simple questions that require a straightforward answer.
 Every writer knows that the process of saying big ideas in brief, plain language is an extraordinary undertaking.
-For instance, who among us does not heard a little child ask a Sunday school teacher, or her father, “What does God look like?”
 We might be tempted to answer, “honey, I just don’t know.”
 And that would be a pretty honest response.
-But the child deserves to know the full truth.
+But the child deserves to know the full truth and we need the ability to study the Bible and answer what God looks like.

-Now, to begin with, let us make sure that we go to the holy Scriptures as the ground and the authority of anything that we will say about God and his revelation of himself to his creation.
+Let us make sure that we go to the Holy Scriptures as the ground and the authority of anything that we will say about God and his revelation of himself to his creation.
 The Westminster shorter catechism, which was prepared for children to learn the truths of Holy Scripture, provide us with a brief summary of what the Bible says about what God looks like (as well as answering other questions about God).
 Let us look at the question and the answer and note well the scriptural references that support the answer:

 Scriptures from the Westminster Shorter Catechism about God's Character